looker-open-source/components/src/components/Overlay/Overlay.md

 Overlay is the abstract building block for building more specific implementations from.
-MenuOverlay, Popover and RichTooltip it under the hood.
+Popover and RichTooltip it under the hood.

 NOTE: Code examples below don't work well within StyleGuidist so actual code is contained within `styleguide_components/OverlayDemo.tsx` but same code is embedded below to show how `Overlay` can be composed to create more complex components.